 If you are not keen into using the CPAP machine, we can offer you a more natural and holistic approach.
 Universal Sound Therapy provides this for sleep apnea sufferers.
 We provide scientifically designed frequencies to remind your body to correct itself and eventually heals itself.
 Scientists have been able to measure and reproduce the exact frequencies that all body parts can resonate at.
 Everything in us have a set frequency and when it is at that frequency you are healthy and feel good.

-Our sound therapy CDs remind all those parts of your body that are associated with Sleep Apnea where they should be.
+Our sound therapy reminds all those parts of your body that are associated with Sleep Apnea where they should be.
 And after receiving those frequencies, your body makes the needed changes to get in tune.
 It wants to feel better and not holding your breath is not good.
 You sleep better and breathe naturally.

 We have been involved in sound therapy for the past five years and have many clients that are healthier and happier now than they were before they met us.
 Our method of therapy is effective and very easy to use.
 Just sit back, relax, read a book or take a nap, put on your headphones and let the vibrational frequencies in.

-We hope you will give our Universal Sound Sleep Apnea Therapy CD a try, you have nothing to lose but a poor night’s sleep and maybe a very tired partner.
+We hope you will give our Universal Sound Sleep Apnea Therapy a try, you have nothing to lose but a poor night’s sleep and maybe a very tired partner.
 We have even taken away any worries with our 90 day guarantee.
 Because, we can’t guarantee our therapy will work for everyone, all you have to do if it doesn’t work is send it back and we will gladly refund your money.
 That should reduce some of your worries and help you sleep better.
 Do you remember the last time your doctor gave you money back when what he/she prescribed didn’t work, or the pharmacy gave you money back because the pills they sold you just didn’t do the trick.
 We are not in the business of empty promises and we don’t want your money if our therapy does not work.
-Try our Universal Sound Therapy CD on Sleep Apnea Therapy.
+Try our Universal Sound Therapy session on Sleep Apnea Therapy.
 You can heal yourself and sleep much better.

 Short Description of Sleep Apnea